 Otocomb Otic Ear ointment

-Otocomb Otic Ear ointment is a brand of medicine containing the active ingredients gramicidin - neomycin, topical - nystatin - triamcinolone acetonide.
+Otocomb Otic Ear ointment is a brand of medicine containing the active ingredients gramicidin - neomycin - nystatin - triamcinolone acetonide.

 Find out more about active ingredients.

 Developed by the pharmaceutical company responsible for this medicine in Australia, according to TGA regulations.